SmithRBG/Coding-Quiz/README.md

 ## JavaScript

 * The JS contains all of the questions and answers for the game to work.
-It also includes
+* All script features take place in the JS file.